timofeymukha/eddylicious/docs/user_guide/input.rst

 At the root level of the catalog the data related to the mesh is stored.
 That includes the coordinates of the points, a list of faces each defined as list of points, and the coordinates of the face centres.
-Since the data resides in the faces centres, they are used in eddylicious to represent the geometry of the surface.
+Since the data resides in the face centres, they are used in eddylicious to represent the geometry of the surface.
 A folder ``vectorField`` is created to store field with vector-valued data.
 In particular, the field ``U`` which represents the velocity field, will be